 Heaven is a real place, a Paradise of peace and joy.
 Heaven is the most wonderful dream of people in solid and enduring form.
 To be received into Heaven when we die requires our accepting Christ in obedience to the will of God.
-"Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house."
-"He that believeth and is baptized shall be saved."
+“Believe on the Lord Jesus Christ, and you shall be saved, and your house.”
+“He that believes and is baptized shall be saved.”

 Salvation includes the first death and resurrection.
 Salvation is a first reaping of our life.
 It is a reaping to Christ.
 It is an instant death by faith, potentially destroying the ability of our old nature, our sin and self-will, to dominate us.
 We say potentially because the actual destruction of sin and the transformation of our personality depend on our working out in hope, faith, and obedience that which God and we declared to be true in our baptism in water.

 As we will see in the next chapter, water baptism portrays what will become a fact if we follow Christ faithfully: the death of our first personality and the creation of a new personality.
 This, our new life, is raised up to be hidden with Christ in God (Colossians 3:1-4).
 This is the first resurrection (the “first resurrection” in terms of the model presented in this book, not the first resurrection of Revelation 20:4-6).